 After setting a new historical high for net absorption last year, the market is on pace to set a new benchmark for construction this year.
 There is 6.8 million square feet still under construction with completion by year-end.
 This total alone would be record-breaking for a single year.
-But it will shatter the previous mark by several million square feet when combined with the 2.5… Read More
+But it will shatter the previous mark by several million square feet when combined… Read More

 After a slow start this year, the Indianapolis office market experienced a nice rebound with 121,000 square feet of net absorption during the second quarter.
 Even better is that the good news is coming out of more than one area of the metro area, illustrating a strong market across the board.
 Additionally, employment continues to rebound as well.
-The city’s unemployment rate remains at one of its lowest levels in this millennium.
-See some of… Read More
+The city’s unemployment rate remains at one of its lowest levels in this… Read More

 We achieve ambitions – for our clients, our people, and our communities.
 That’s our promise, built on our strengths and ambitions.
 It captures everything special about our organization – what we do, where we’ve come from and where we’re going.
 At JLL we embrace the human side of business, because it makes us better at delivering the business side of business.

-As part of our promise to our community, JLL Indianapolis held our 2nd annual Bags… Read More
+As part of our promise to our community, JLL Indianapolis held… Read More

 Insatiable appetite for industrial space continues across the United States through 2017.
 This is true for Indianapolis as well.
 Healthy consumer spending and buoyant e-commerce sales are driving demand for warehouse and distribution space.
 This is pushing vacancy rates to a 17-year low and rents through the roof.
 But demand is outweighing supply and new construction is struggling to keep up.
 So what’s the story in Indianapolis?Industrial Spec Construction Continues